 Losing your taste and smell after a head injury or concussion can be a serious problem.
 One patient had such severe distortions of taste and smell that he could no longer eat solid food and had to be fed through a g-tube.

-Some medications, such as Gabapentin, have successfully treated people who experience bad tastes and smells after a head injury.
+Fortunately, some medications, such as Gabapentin, have successfully treated people who experience bad or distorted tastes and smells after a head injury.

 It’s also possible, however, that your smell loss is a result of damage to your nasal passages.
 If that’s the case, your anosmia is much more treatable.